fareskhlifi/Intelligent-Scheduling-using-Reinforcement-learning-and-Deep-Q-Networks/README.md

 The 'WSNEnvironment' in this project offers a comprehensive and flexible platform for experimenting with intelligent scheduling strategies, allowing you to explore and develop state-of-the-art reinforcement learning algorithms for sensor network optimization.

 ![WSNEnvironment](https://github.com/fareskhlifi/Intelligent-Scheduling-using-Reinforcement-learning-and-Deep-Q-Networks/blob/main/WSN.png?raw=true)

+## Implemented Algorithms
+   - This project implements five different algorithms to optimize sensor energy usage and improve system state estimation within a WSN environment:
+     - **Round Robin Scheduler:** A scheduler that cycles through available actions systematically.
+     - **Random Scheduler:** A scheduler that selects actions randomly from the available action space.
+     - **Q-learning Model:** A traditional Q-learning approach for action selection and reward optimization.
+     - **Deep Q-Network Model:** An extension of Q-learning using deep neural networks for more complex decision-making.
+     - **Stable Baselines3 Model:** A reinforcement learning model leveraging Stable Baselines3 library for training and evaluation.

+   The primary focus of this project is on the Deep Q-Network Model, as it offers advanced capabilities for optimizing sensor energy and enhancing system state estimation.
+The other implemented algorithms serve as baselines for comparison.

+# Algorithms Comparison and Data Analytics

+For in-depth details on the implementation and performance of each algorithm, including comparisons and data analytics, please explore the Jupyter notebooks provided in this repository.
+The project includes extensive data analytics, including:

+- Average rewards comparison
+- Boxplots for rewards
+- Time latency analysis

+The attached thesis report provides additional insights and a comprehensive overview of the project.